Cardinal O’Malley meeting with Boston-area priests to discuss church sex abuse scandal

-BOSTON (WHDH) - Cardinal Sean O’Malley will meet with Boston-area priests Tuesday to discuss the re-emerging international scandal of child sex abuse in the church and reports detailing decades of apparent cover-ups.
+Cardinal Sean O’Malley met with Boston-area priests Tuesday to discuss the re-emerging international scandal of child sex abuse in the church and reports detailing decades of apparent cover-ups.

-The meeting is set to take place at St. Julia’s Catholic Church in Weston, where protesters are expected to gather.
+The meeting took place at St. Julia’s Catholic Church in Weston, where protesters also gathered.

-This comes after Pope Francis visited Ireland over the weekend and addressed the crisis.
+This came after Pope Francis visited Ireland over the weekend and addressed the crisis.

 “We ask forgiveness for the times that, as a church, we did not show the survivors of whatever kind of abuse compassion,” he said.